Got side hustle potential? How to turn a hobby into a business

 A business plan provides an overview of your operations, including:

-• The products and services you offer (or plan to)
+• Your business activities: the products and services you offer (or plan to)

 • An analysis of your target audience and market